ABOUT THE HOMEOWNERS EXEMPTION

-The online application requires your parcel number; to locate this information use our Property Search link.
+The online application requires your parcel number; to locate this information use our Property Parcel Search by Address link.
 Your Idaho driver’s license is used to validate your identity in lieu of a signature, if you do not have an Idaho Driver’s License you must print and sign the application and scan and email, fax or mail your application to the assessor’s office.
 Digital signatures cannot be accepted.

 WHAT HAPPENS AFTER MY APPLICATION IS APPROVED?

 When the application is approved, the exemption is permanent as long as one owns and occupies the property.
 If the property is sold, the new owner must file an application with the assessor’s office.

 Notices of approval are not sent to homeowners; to verify that your exemption has been processed please review your annual assessment notice.
 If you believe there is an error pertaining to your exemption contact our office at (208) 287-7200.

 The statutory deadline for filing an application for Homeowner’s Exemption is April 15 th of that current year.

 Note: Homeowner’s Exemptions need only to be applied for once unless there are changes to owner’s primary residency, property ownership changes, or ownership updates such as adding or removing owners from a property, or properties being transferred into trusts.